The DFI Resilient Seed Stewardship Program (RSSP) aims to:

 - Continue to adapt crop varieties to dry farming in the Maritime Pacific Northwest

-- Provide an online directory of resilient crop varieties, and where to get them
+- Provide an online directory of crop varieties that thrive when dry farmed, and where to get them

 - Partner with local seed companies to improve resilient seed availability

 We are launching this new program by producing and distributing seed of two crops that have been dry-farm adapted with support from the Oregon State University Dry Farming project.
 Both varieties are Open Source Seed Initative (OSSI) pledged, which means they or their derivatives can’t be claimed as intellectual property.